ThomasDelteil/TextClassificationCNNs_MXNet/README.md

 **This is an automated Markdown generation from the notebook '[Crepe-Gluon.ipynb](https://github.com/ThomasDelteil/CNN_NLP_MXNet/blob/master/Crepe-Gluon.ipynb)'**

 # Character-level Convolutional Networks for text Classification

 ## Crepe model implementation with MXNet/Gluon

-This is an implementation of [the crepe mode, Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626) using the MXNet Gluon API.
+This is an implementation of [the crepe model, Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626) using the MXNet Gluon API.
 That this is the paper we reference throughout the tutorial

 We are going to perform a **text classification** task, trying to classify Amazon reviews according to the product category they belong to.

+This work is inspired from a previous collaborative work with [Ilia Karmanov and Miguel Fierro](https://github.com/ilkarman/NLP-Sentiment)

 ## Install Guide
 You need to install [Apache MXNet](http://mxnet.incubator.apache.org/) in order to run this tutorial.
 The following lines should work in most platform but checkout the [Apache install](http://mxnet.incubator.apache.org/install/index.html) guide for more info, especially if you plan to use GPU